robleto/ShakesFind/neon/NEON-DEPLOYMENT-SHORT.md

 - Confirm no `@supabase/supabase-js` dependency (already removed)
 - Use `NEON-MIGRATION.md` for detailed steps

 Done.
-Your Neon-backed Game Awards API is production ready.
+Your Neon-backed Shakespeare Productions API is production ready.